nilshellerhoff/office-opener/README.md

 ## What does it do

 This Webextension enables you to open local Office Files directly from web/intranet pages.
-This was a functionality present in Internet Explorer and Edge, but has since been removed from all major browsers.
+This was a functionality present in Internet Explorer and old Edge, but has since been removed from all major browsers.

 How to use:
 - set a link on your web/intranet page to the file in the format `file:///C:/path/to/the/file`.
 Note the forward slashes